The LORD lives, and blessed be my rock; And exalted be the God of my salvation,Psalm 18:46(NASB)

 David had a long life which was filled with untold blessings.
 As he reflected on his many exploits, he found himself rejoicing that God had rescued him from his enemies on many occasions.
 The Lord was the Rock in Whom David took refuge.
 He was the Horn of his salvation.
 The Lord had freed David from the cords of death and rescued him from the torrents of ungodly men.
 And David rejoiced in the God of his salvation.

-We are told in the first verse of Psalm 18, that this song of exaltation was written in the day the Lord delivered David from the hand of all his enemies and from the hand of Saul.
+We are told in Psalm 18, that this song of exaltation was written, "in the day the Lord delivered David from the hand of all his enemies and from the hand of Saul."
 It touches on the death of Saul, David's own enthronement, and his many deliverances from the hand of his enemies.
-It was dedicated to the Chief Musician - a Psalm of David the servant of the Lord, who spoke to the Lord the words of this song, in the day of his deliverance.
+It was dedicated to, "the Chief Musician - a Psalm of David the servant of the Lord, who spoke to the Lord the words of this song, in the day of his deliverance."
 It is interesting that the identical psalm is also to be found in 2 Samuel 22.

 This psalm details some of the trials David faced as God's anointed.
-It recalls the many times that He protected His servant from various enemies and displayed His power through His mighty acts.
-It appears that this psalm was written early on in David's life - and yet it seems to be one upon which the elderly king reflected, as the time of his death drew nearer.
+It recalls the many times that God protected His servant from various enemies and displayed His power through His mighty acts.
+It appears that this psalm was written early on in David's life, and yet it seems to be one upon which the elderly king reflected, as the time of his death drew nearer.

 It is the Lord Himself Who has life within Himself.
 It is God Who is being exalted, for He the Giver of life and the Sustainer of life.
-Every man born of Adam's race, faces his approaching death from the day of his birth - but the Lord our God is immortal.
+Every man born of Adam's race, faces his approaching death from the day of his birth.
+But the Lord our God is immortal.
 He is the deathless One, Whose endless life stretches from eternity past into the ages to come and eternity future.
 And He gives life to ALL who believe on His name, and trust in the redeeming blood of His only begotten Son.
-For just as the Father has life in Himself, even so, He gave to the Son also, to have life within Himself.
+For just as the Father has life in Himself, He gave to the Son also, to have life within Himself.

-We, on the other hand, look back to Christ's sacrifice on the cross and His glorious resurrection.
+We on the other hand, look back to Christ's sacrifice on the cross and His glorious resurrection.
 And we know Him as our Redeemer, in Whom are the words of eternal life.
-Through Christ, we are redeemed and by means of His Holy Spirit, we are regenerated.
+Through Christ, we are redeemed and by His Holy Spirit, we are regenerated.
 By God's grace we are born anew into His new and perfect creation.

-May we ponder on the blessings of this life - the eternal life we have in Christ, and the abundant life that He has given to all who believe.
-May we bless the Lord at all times and exalt the God of our salvation, for He is our Rock as well, and He is our strong Tower.
+May we ponder on the blessings of this life, the eternal life we have in Christ, and the abundant life that He has given to all who believe.
+May we bless the Lord at all times and exalt the God of our salvation, for He is our Rock and He is our strong Tower.
 He is our Good Shepherd and our Blessed Hope.
-And soon - and very soon we are going to be with HIM.
+And soon, very soon, we are going to be with HIM.